Here are some of our answers to questions we frequently get asked.

 Do you kidnap people?

-Instead, we “exit counsel” people to help them out of cults.
+Instead, we recommend “exit counseling” people to help them leave a cult.